 The Fiery Furnace Viewpoint and trailhead are three miles from the Wolfe Ranch junction, on the right side of the main road.
 The Fiery Furnace gets its name from sandstone fins that turn flaming red on occasions when thin cloud cover at the horizon reflects the warm light of sunrise or sunset.
 The shady recesses beneath the fins provide a cool respite from the hot summer sun.

-Rangers lead three-hour hikes (Mar.-Oct., $10 adults, $5 ages 5-12 and Interagency Senior Pass holders) into the Fiery Furnace twice each day.
+Rangers lead three-hour hikes (Mar.-Oct., $16 adults, $8 ages 5-12 and Interagency Senior Pass holders) into the Fiery Furnace twice each day.
 Unlike most ranger-led activities, a fee is charged for these hikes.
 Group size is limited to about 20 people, and it is not recommended for children under age five.
 Walks often fill weeks in advance.
-Make reservations online at www. recreation.gov or in person at the visitors center up to seven days in advance.
-To visit the Fiery Furnace without a ranger, visitors must obtain a permit ($5 pp) at the visitors center.
+Make reservations online at www.recreation.gov or in person at the visitors center up to seven days in advance.
+To visit the Fiery Furnace without a ranger, visitors must obtain a permit at the visitors center ($6 adults, $3 ages 5-12 and Interagency Senior Pass and Access Pass holders).
 A couple of Moab outfitters also lead hikes into the Fiery Furnace; these cost considerably more, but there’s usually space available.

 This arch is on the right, one mile past the Sand Dune/Broken Arch trailhead.
 In desert climates, erosion can proceed imperceptibly for centuries until a cataclysmic event happens.
 In 1940 a giant boulder fell from the opening of Skyline Arch, doubling the size of the arch in seconds.
 The hole is now 45 feet high and 69 feet wide.
 A short trail leads to the base of the arch.